 - Use lead magnets - People should want to subscribe to your list.
 In this case, lead magnets are your best friend.
 A lead magnet is a valuable resource you offer to visitors in exchange for their email details.
 It can be an ebook, whitepaper, or downloadable worksheet.

 - Segment your list - List segmentation is breaking down your list into smaller segments.
 You can send more targeted, personalized messages to your subscribers.
 Criteria for segmentation can include geography, age, gender, organization type, booking frequency, and so on.

 Making Your Car Rental Business Profitable

-These days, starting a car rental business—or any business, for that matter—isn't easy.
+These days, starting a car rental business—or any small business, for that matter—isn't easy.

 As you have seen in this step-by-step "how to start a car rental business" guide, the road can get long and bumpy.

 But with the proper knowledge and patience, you'll be renting out your first vehicle in no time.